thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 5: Puzzle Defects

 - 5b5) [EXAMPLE] Example of a piece not fully placed: a 5x5x5 centre piece twisted in its spot
 - 5b5) [EXAMPLE] Example of judging an attempt ending with a defective puzzle: A pyraminx with a detached tip may be reassembled in three states, one fully solved, and two "+2" states.
-An attempt ending in such a position would be assigned a "+2" penalty.
+An attempt ending in such a situation would be assigned a "+2" penalty.

 ## Article 6: Awards/prizes/honours